aerospike/asmt/README.md

 To backup a different server instance, use -i to specify the instance index.

 To backup a specific namespace only, use -n to specify the namespace name.
+(Note: A comma-separated list of namespace names may be supplied, e.g., '-n foo,bar,test'.)

 To compress the files while backing them up, use the -z option.